Dungeons & Dragons (TV series)

 Dungeons & Dragons is an American fantasy animated television series based on TSR's Dungeons & Dragons role-playing game.
-It is a co-production of Marvel Productions and TSR, with the Japanese Toei Animation.
+It is a co-production of Marvel Productions and TSR, with animation services provided by Japanese studio Toei Animation.
 It ran on CBS from 1983 through 1985 for three seasons, for a total of twenty-seven episodes.

 The show focuses on a group of six friends who are transported into the realm of Dungeons & Dragons, following their adventures as they try to find a way home with the help of their guide the Dungeon Master while combating an evil wizard.

 Overview

 The show focuses on a group of friends aged between 8 and 15 who are transported to the realm of Dungeons & Dragons by taking a magical dark ride on an amusement park roller coaster.
 Upon arriving in the realm they meet Dungeon Master (named for the referee in the tabletop role-playing game), who gives each child a magical item granting each of them powers appropriate to a D&D character class.

 The children's main goal is to find a way home, but they often take detours to help people or find that their fates are intertwined with that of others.
 The group comes across many different enemies, but their primary antagonist is Venger.
 He is a powerful wizard who wishes to rule the realm and believes the power from the children's weapons will help him to do so.
 Another recurring villain is Tiamat, who is a five-headed dragon and the only creature that Venger fears.

 Throughout the series, a connection is suggested between Dungeon Master and Venger.
 At the end of the episode "The Dragon's Graveyard", Dungeon Master calls Venger "my son".
 At the end of "The Treasure of Tardos", he states "We all make mistakes.
 Venger... was mine."
 The final unproduced episode "Requiem" would have confirmed that Venger is the Dungeon Master's corrupted son (making Kareena the sister of Venger and the daughter of Dungeon Master), redeemed Venger (giving those trapped in the realm their freedom), and ended on a cliffhanger where the six children could finally return home or deal with evil that still existed in the realm.

-Said unproduced episode would have served as both a conclusion to the story and as a re-imagining of the show, had it been picked up for a fourth season, but was canceled before the episode was made.
+This unproduced episode would have served as both a conclusion to the story and as a re-imagining of the show, had it been picked up for a fourth season, but was canceled before the episode was made.
 The script has since been published online and was performed as an audio drama as a special feature for the BCI Eclipse DVD edition of the series.